 Chemical vs. Physical Scalp Exfoliation: What's the Difference?

 There are two types of skin exfoliation: chemical exfoliation and physical exfoliation.
 Chemical exfoliation uses gentle acids to dissolve the bonds between dead skin cells, allowing them to rinse away with water.
-Physical exfoliators like scalp exfoliating scrubs and exfoliating shampoos, on the other hand, use a gritty ingredient like pulverised apricot kernels or sugar to gently buff away dead skin.
+Physical exfoliators like scalp exfoliating scrubs and exfoliating shampoos, on the other hand, use a gritty ingredient like fine rice powder or sugar to gently buff away dead skin.
 Scalp exfoliating scrubs and exfoliating shampoos are usually often formulated with moisturizing and soothing ingredients that promote scalp health.

 So why is it better to use a hair scrub for scalp exfoliation?
 While chemical exfoliation works well for your facial skin, the acids used in chemical exfoliants can dry out and damage your hair.
 So if you’re looking for scalp exfoliation, a hair scrub is your best bet.